cameronsoren/rst/README.md

 ## Proof of Concept: Booking a Hotel on Mars

-To showcase the RST protocol in action, the Proof of Concept (PoC) involves a task: searching for hotels and retrieving results.
+To showcase the rst protocol in action, the Proof of Concept (PoC) involves a task: searching for hotels and retrieving results.

 ### Compression Comparison

 - **Uncompressed Size (JSON):** ~350 bytes
-- **Compressed Size (bit-packed RST):** ~10 bytes
+- **Compressed Size (bit-packed rst):** ~10 bytes
 - **Compression Ratio:** 97%

 ### Example Features in the PoC